AngleProtocol/angle-docs/whitepapers.md

 # 📖 Whitepapers

-Whitepapers are static documents explaining the concepts and inspiration behind the first versions of the modules of the protocol.
+Whitepapers are static documents explaining the concepts and inspiration behind the design of the modules of the protocol.
 The up-to-date source of truth for each module and product functionality is this documentation guide.

 {% hint style="info" %}
 You may find translations of these whitepapers in the [international](resources/international/) section of this docs.
 {% endhint %}

+## Transmuter

+{% file src=".gitbook/assets/Transmuter.pdf" %}
+Transmuter Whitepaper
+{% endfile %}

 ## Angle Borrowing Module

 {% file src=".gitbook/assets/Angle Borrowing Module Whitepaper.pdf" %}
+Borrowing Module Whitepaper
+{% endfile %}

 ## Angle Core Module